Go Down, Moses (book): Analysis

 This is the shortest and most straightforward story in the book.
 The action is minimal.
 Its real importance lies in the fresh perspective it provides through Gavin Stevens, an educated and worldly man of the 20th century who would eventually become a key figure in Faulkner's later fiction.
 Stevens is like several other white characters in Go Down, Moses in that his impression of blacks in general is quite paternalistic and tradition-bound.
 He is, however, capable of change; at the story's end he experiences an epiphany when he learns that Mollie wants the funeral to be covered in the local newspaper "just like anyone else's".
 His realization ends the book on a somewhat hopeful note; perhaps the old cycle of exploitation and willful ignorance will not last forever after all.

 Gavin Stevens also interacts with the Beauchamp family in the novel Intruder in the Dust (1948), in which he helps to save Lucas Beauchamp from a murder charge and a lynching.
 Some subtle clues seem to place that story a few years before "Go Down, Moses."

 Publication

 "Go Down, Moses" first appeared in Collier's (January 25, 1941).

+Reception and Legacy

+While scholars have, at times, been divided about whether to approach Go Down, Moses as a collection of short stories or a novel (Glynn Custred refers to this as "one of Faulkner’s experiments with genre"), the book has come to be considered as an important entry in the Yoknapatawpha cycle, especially for studying Faulkner's complicated relationship with race in his work.
+Scholar Walker Taylor has written that the book "contains perhaps Faulkner's most comprehensive vision of the Negro's role in American history: a panorama of the effects of slavery and manumission on five generations of white and Negro descendants of a plantation patriarch", with the psychology of characters like Lucas Beachamp being thoroughly analyzed.
+However, as with The Unvanquished, some have viewed stories like "Pantaloon in Black" and "The Fire and the Hearth" as using its Black characters for comedy, depicting them from and for a White perspective, leading to Walter Taylor viewing the novel as a "failure".

+For many, "The Bear" remains, by far, the standout story in Go Down, Moses, with Old Ben's role in the story being analyzed as a parable for "the loss of wilderness" while in Isaac McCaslin's storyline, like Quentin's in Absalom, Absalom, we see "the sins of the fathers passed down to the sons".
+The story is "often cited as Faulkner's most deliberate attempt to deal with the strongly 'environmental' issues like the disappearing wilderness and the prevalence of Southern hunting rituals".